-PHASE ONE Key Development 260 dwellings (if all permitted developments are modified in accordance with this Local Area Plan) ^a Key Outcomes Required before Next Phase Knocklyon Park Extension to include link to existing parkland/playing pitches to the north-east, upgrade of roundabou junction to four arm junction and 1 x NEAP (see Appendix 2 of LAP) Commencement of construction of a school on the designated primary school site on the eastern side of the Plan Lands OR on the designated primary school site on the western side of the Plan Lands^b Commencement of construction of Stocking Wood Neighbourhood and Community Centre to include at least 190 sq.m of community floorspace, at least 270 sq.m of childcare floorspace, convenience shopping (not exceeding 1,500 sq.m gross) and a bus lay-by^c Rationale A substantial number of dwellings have been constructed on the eastern side of the Plan Lands with little or no public oper space, local convenience shopping, bus stop facilities, community facilities, childcare facilities or play facilities.
+PHASE ONE Key Development 60 dwellings (if all permitted developments are modified in accordance with this Local Area Plan) a Key Outcomes Required before Next Phase Knocklyon Park Extension to include link to existing parkland/playing pitches to the north-east, upgrade of roundabout junction to four arm junction and 1 x NEAP (see Appendix 2 of LAP) Site made available for the construction of a Primary School on the eastern side of the Plan lands or a Primary School and/or Post-Primary School on the western side of the Plan Lands.
+Commencement of construction of Stocking Wood Neighbourhood and Community Centre to include at least 190 sq.m of community floorspace, at least 270 sq.m of childcare floorspace, convenience shopping (not exceeding 1,500 sq.m gross) and a bus lay-byc Demonstrate compliance with the provision of road improvements and traffic requirements as per the Local Area Plan Accessibility and Movement Strategy and all other relevant traffic related plans, guidelines and studies.
+Rationale A substantial number of dwellings have been constructed on the eastern side of the Plan Lands with little or no public open space, local convenience shopping, bus stop facilities, community facilities, childcare facilities or play facilities.
 To provide primarily for the needs of existing residents, these amenities must be provided prior to or in tandem with the construction of any further housing in the area.
-A primary school is also required to meet the existing population needs of the Plan Lands and its surrounding suburbar hinterland.

-Phase One on the eastern side of the Plan Lands relates only to development of sites that are subject to existing permissions while these permissions remain extant
+\\ Phase One on the eastern side of the Plan Lands includes development sites that are subject to existing permissions but is not exclusive to such lands.

-PHASE TWO Key Development 150 dwellings Key Outcomes Required before Next Phase Completion of the Neighbourhood and Community Centre to include at least 190 sq.m of community floorspace in addition to the minimum quantum set out under Phase One (at least 460 sq.m community floorspace total) and upgrade of roundabout junction to four arm junction with crossing facilities^c Completion and operation of a primary school on either of the two designated primary school sites within the Plan Lands^b Commencement of landscaping of Green Buffer with tracks and trails along southern boundary with mountains Rationale Further community and neighbourhood facilities will be required to meet the needs of further residents on the eastern side of the Plan Lands as they continue to develop.
-A school will also need to be in place.
+PHASE TWO Key Development 150 dwellings Key Outcomes Required before Next Phase Completion of the Neighbourhood and Community Centre to include at least 190 sq.m of community floorspace in addition to the minimum quantum set out under Phase One (at least 460 sq.m community floorspace total) and upgrade of roundabout junction to four arm junction with crossing facilitiesc Site made available for the construction of a Primary School on the eastern side of the Plan lands or a Primary School and/or Post-Primary School on the western side of the Plan Lands.
+Commencement of landscaping of Green Buffer with tracks and trails along southern boundary with mountains Demonstrate compliance with the provision of road improvements and traffic requirements as per the Local Area Plan Accessibility and Movement Strategy and all other relevant traffic related plans, guidelines and studies.
+Rationale Further community and neighbourhood facilities will be required to meet the needs of further residents on the eastern side of the Plan Lands as they continue to develop.